dliggat/dliggat.github.ioOLD/source/_posts/2013-07-14-octopress-dot-new.markdown

 comments: true
 categories:
 ---
-Just had a false start.
-Let's try this again.
+Just migrated my [meagre] blog content over from Tumblr to a brand new, shiny Octopress instance.